shipharbor/merry/README.md

 error has `.statusCode` property, that value will be used for `res.statusCode`.
 Else it'll use any status code that was set previously, and default to `500`.

-:warning: __If errors are in the 4xx range, the full error is returned to the client__ and the error will be logged as loglevel `'warn'`.
+:warning: the error will be logged as loglevel `'warn'`.
 It's important to not disclose any internal information in `4xx` type errors, as it can lead to serious security vulnerabilities.
 All errors in other ranges (typically `5xx`) will send back the message `'server error'` and are logged as loglevel